isomerpages/moe-lianhuapri/_learning/English.md

 **<u>Oracy @ Lianhua</u>**

 </p><p style="text-align: justify;"><b>News in Brief</b>&nbsp;is a platform that showcases our budding newscasters.
 The programme delivers the latest news and events happening around the world to students.
-Listening to the New in Brief enables students to get the latest scoop of what is happening around the world from a distance.
+Listening to the News in Brief enables students to get the latest scoop of what is happening around the world from a distance.
 The news keeps them updated and provides important educational value.
 Our student newscasters also honed their skills in public speaking.&nbsp;</p>

 Video on Oracy @ LIanhua:
 <a href="https://drive.google.com/file/d/1PXBwLgUTDWqM6FiAkA5utd9aYxTbbZQJ/view?usp=sharing" target="_blank">https://drive.google.com/file/d/1PXBwLgUTDWqM6FiAkA5utd9aYxTbbZQJ/view?usp=sharing</a>